dwyl/PWA-Liveview/README.md

 This means that instead of loading a big chunk of 100kB or more, you end up with loading several JS files.

-For example, in this code, the biggest is `Phoenix` (30kB gzip).
+For example, in this code, the biggest JavaScript files are  `Phoenix` (30kB gzip) and `Leaflet-src.js` (43kB gzip).

-This is important for the first rendering, and since you are doing SSR, you want to keep the first rendering performance.
+This is important for the first rendering, and since you are doing SSR, you want to keep the first rendering fast performance.

-### ➡️ __Why `SolidJS`__ ?
+### ➡️ __Opiniaated reactive frameork choice: why `SolidJS`__ ?

-The idea is to keep the `LiveView` skeleton with all reactive components replaced with a reactive JavaScript framework.
+The idea is to keep the `LiveView` skeleton while all the reactive components are replaced with a reactive JavaScript framework.

 You indeed obviously need a reactive Javascript framework to have an offline responsive UI.

 It should have a __minimal__ impact on the code.

-❗️The choice is a question of oponion.

-> Among the frameworks, you most probably want to a very light one, that does not use a virtual DOM.
+> Among the frameworks, you most probably want a very light one.
-You have  `Svelte` and `SolidJS`.
+Among the ones that do not use a virtual DOM, you have  `Svelte` and `SolidJS`.
-In fact, both  `Svelte` and `SolidJS` are comparable in terms of performance and bundle size.
+Both  `Svelte` and `SolidJS` are comparable in terms of performance and bundle size.
-Since `Svelte` is far from Vanila Javascript,
+However, `Svelte` is far from Vanila Javascript.
-I opted for `SolidJS` with is very close to  `React` like `LiveView` is, whilst _not at all_ for `Svelte`.
+Instead, `SolidJS` with is very close to  `React` like `LiveView` is.
 The main rule with `SolidJS` is: _don't destructure the props_ and you are good to go.
 If you go through the code, you will notice that the impact of using `SolidJS` is minimal on the code and very lightweight.

 ## Guides